What is Personal Assist?

-- Free up your time to care for your loved one and not their financial affairs
+- Free up your time to care for your loved one - not their financial affairs.

-- Focus on your health, well-being and recovery whilst our dedicated Advisers manage your finances
+- Focus on your health, well being and recovery while our dedicated advisers manage your finances.

 It can be hard telling your loved ones what you want when it comes to managing your property and financial matters.
 We've prepared some tips and tools for tackling the toughest of conversations.

 When it comes to managing finances and property, you’ll have your own dedicated adviser who will manage and/or co-ordinate any services you ask us to provide – they will do as much or as little as you need.
 We also have lawyers, accountants and tax advisers on our team who can assist.

 Personal Assist can assist with a range of financial and property matters.

 - Day-to-day banking, paying bills and ad hoc expenses.